areebg9/mnist-digit-recognizer-app/EXPLAINED_CODE.md

 ## Conclusion

-This are the basics of how to code an MNIST digit-recognizer Android app in Kotlin using Firebase's MLKit.
+These are the basics of how to code an MNIST digit-recognizer Android app in Kotlin using Firebase's MLKit.